Salem, Oregon

 About Salem Public Library

-Salem Public Library is part of the City of Salem.
-The Main Library is at 585 Liberty St SE, next to the Civic Center in downtown Salem.
-The West Salem Branch Library is located at 395 Glen Creek Road NW.
+Salem Public Library is part of the City of Salem, serving the community with two welcoming locations.
+The Main Library is located at 585 Liberty St SE, adjacent to the Civic Center in downtown Salem.
+The West Salem Branch Library can be found at 395 Glen Creek Road NW.

-Volunteers from the Salem Women's Club founded Salem Public Library in 1904.
-The first library was in a corner of the Salem City Council Chambers.
-The library moved into its own building in 1912, and to its current location in 1972.
-The building underwent a major renovation and expansion in 1991 that added 35,000 square feet of space to the Main Library.
-The City of Salem completed an $18.6 million seismic and safety renovation of the Main Library from 2020-2021, supported by a bond approved by voters in November 2017.
-The Main Library reopened in October 2021.
+The library’s story began in 1904 when volunteers from the Salem Women’s Club established the first library in a corner of the Salem City Council Chambers.
+In 1912, the library moved into its own building, and in 1972, it relocated to its current home.
+A major renovation and expansion in 1991 added 35,000 square feet of space to the Main Library.
+Most recently, the City of Salem completed an $18.6 million seismic and safety renovation, supported by a voter-approved bond in November 2017.
+The Main Library reopened its doors in October 2021, stronger and safer than ever.

-The West Salem Branch Library began in 1957 in the old West Salem City Hall.
-After being housed in the Oak Hills Shopping Center and Walker Middle School, the Roth family donated land for the current branch which opened in 1995 at 395 Glen Creek Rd.
-NW.
+The West Salem Branch Library has its own rich history.
+It opened in 1957 in the old West Salem City Hall.
+Over the years, it found temporary homes in the Oak Hills Shopping Center and Walker Middle School before the Roth family generously donated land for its current location, which opened in 1995.

-Salem Public Library benefits from strong community support from the Library Advisory Board, Friends of Salem Public Library, and Salem Public Library Foundation.
+Salem Public Library thrives thanks to the strong support of the community, including the Library Advisory Board, Friends of Salem Public Library, and Salem Public Library Foundation.

 Land Acknowledgment